denis-beurive/angulardart-playground/README.md

   * The use of the directive [@Input](https://webdev.dartlang.org/api/angular/angular/Input-class).
 * [Structural directives](https://github.com/denis-beurive/angulardart-playground/tree/master/directive-structural).

+# Important note: please read

+It seems that the utility `webdev` is buggy.
+And **the bug can make you lose lots of time !** (until you figure out what's the real problem - and, as you will notice, _it's not at all obvious_).

+Let's say that you declare instantiate a "metadata" (to implement a component or a directive, for example).
+You write something like:

+    @Component(
+        selector: 'app-component',
+        templateUrl: 'app_component.html',
+        directives: [MyListerDirective]
+    )
+    class AppComponent {

+    }

+Everything compiles... you are happy.

+You change something in your code, in another file...
+And, suddenly, you get tons of errors !
+Your first reaction is to look at what your last changes.
+But everything seems OK.
+You restart the CLI command `webdev serve`... maybe there is something that needs to be reinitialised somewhere.
+Nothing changes.
+You still have tons of errors !

+Then, your intuition tells you to add a comma in the declaration :

+    @Component(
+        selector: 'app-component',
+        templateUrl: 'app_component.html',
+        directives: [MyListerDirective],
+    )
+    class AppComponent {

+    }

+Do you see the difference ?

+> How does your intuition find out ?
+You have no idea.
+But the code compiles all right !

+And that's not the end of the story.
+Now you remove the comma you've just added.

+    @Component(
+        selector: 'app-component',
+        templateUrl: 'app_component.html',
+        directives: [MyListerDirective]
+    )
+    class AppComponent {

+    }

+And guess what : it compiles all right !

+Seems pretty inconsistent, doesn't it ?

 # Notes

 * [Troubleshooting](https://github.com/denis-beurive/angulardart-playground/blob/master/warnings.md) **MAKE SURE TO READ THIS !!!**